-Procedure Documented Example of Implementation/ Objective Evidence, as applicable Comment (e.g., any change in WAP Requirement Location Adequate?
+Procedure Documented Example of Implementation/ Objective Evidence, as applicable Comment (e.g., any change in WAP Requirement 1 Location Adequate?
 Y/N (Why?)
 Item Reviewed Adequate?
 Y/N procedure since last audit, etc.) 56a Are procedures in place to ensure that hard copy or electronic Characterization Information Summary will include the following: Data reconciliation with DQOs Radiography and VE summary to document that prohibited items are absent in the waste and to verify that the physical form of the waste matches its waste stream description as determined by AK (if applicable).
 A complete listing of container identification numbers used to generate the WSPF, cross-referenced to each BDR.
-Complete AK summary, including stream name and number, point of generation, waste stream volume (current and projected), generation dates, TRUCON codes, Summary Category Group, Waste Matrix Code(s) and Waste Matrix Code Group, other TWBIR information, waste stream description, areas of operation, generating processes, RCRA determinations, radionuclide information, references used to generate the AK summary, and any other information required by Permit Attachment C4, Section C4-2b.
+Complete AK summary, including stream name and number, point of generation, waste stream volume (current and projected), generation dates, Summary Category Group, Waste Matrix Code(s) and Waste Matrix Code Group, other TWBIR information, waste stream description, areas of operation, generating processes, RCRA determinations, radionuclide information, references used to generate the AK summary, and any other information required by Permit Attachment C4, Section C4-2b.
+TRUCON codes are to be included in the WSPF pursuant to Permit Attachment C3, Section C3-6b(1) and may also be included in the AK Summary.
 Method for determining Waste Material Parameter Weights per unit of waste.
 List of any AK Sufficiency Determinations requested for the waste stream.
 Certification through AK or testing that any waste assigned the hazardous waste number of U134 (hydrofluoric acid) no longer exhibits the characteristic of corrosivity.
 This is verified by ensuring that no liquid is present in U134 waste.
 A justification for the selection of radiography and/or VE as an appropriate method of characterizing the waste.
 (Section C3-6b(2)) 56b Are procedures in place to assure that ongoing container characterization results are cross referenced to BDRs?
-(Section C3-6b) 58 Are procedures in place to ensure that project level reports are compiled into Characterization Information Summaries (Section C3-6b) 59 Are procedures in place to ensure that the generator/storage site uses forms for data reporting that are pre-approved forms in site-specific documentation?
-(Section C3-6)
+(Section C3-6b) 58 Are procedures in place to ensure that project level reports are compiled into Characterization Information Summaries (Section C3-6b)